AllKind/iptables-bash_completion/README.md

 Also if the  *bash-completion* package is not available, **COMP_KNOWN_HOSTS_WITH_HOSTFILE** is recognized the same way.

+If the environment variable **_IPT_COMP_IP_LOCAL** is set to a non-empty value, ip addresses of the local system are added to the list of possible completions.

-Additionally network addresses are taken from /etc/networks and get added to the list of possible completions.
+If the environment variable **_IPT_COMP_NETWORKS** is set to a non-empty value, additionally network addresses are taken from /etc/networks and get added to the list of possible completions.

 Also a list of ip addresses can be supplied using the